-Anita Melnyk is a Project Director at the Council of Canadian Academies (CCA).
+Anita Melnyk is a Project Director at the Council of Canadian Academies (CCA) (On leave).

 Anita joined the CCA in 2016 through the internship program and now holds the position of Project Director.
 She is responsible for leading assessment projects, working directly with CCA expert panels to review, evaluate, and synthesize knowledge on policy-related subjects.
 Anita enjoys the fast-paced and multifaceted work environment at the CCA, embracing the opportunity to delve deeply into multiple assessment topics simultaneously.